Drakelid/syslogger/README.md

 - Minimal configuration, plug-and-play setup
 - Supports UDP and TCP log forwarding
 - Logs are written to a file and can be forwarded to another syslog server
+- Logs are also stored in a local SQLite database for easy searching
 - Automatic log rotation with configurable size and retention
 - Optional logging to STDOUT for debugging
 - Modern web interface that highlights potential attacks and displays recent logs